alexandreweiss/mpe-poc/README.md

   - Two VPCs, each with an Aviatrix spoke in first region,
   - Two VPCs, each with an Aviatrix spoke in second region,
   - Each spoke is peered with its regional transit.

-- An Aviatrix VPN gateway is deployed along the spoke1 to be able to enter the dataplane
+  - Each spoke contains a test EC2 instance accessible via Guacamole jumpbox
-  - Default user is vpnuser
+  - Guacamole server is deployed in the first spoke of the first region.
+(Search for the URL to connect in the output after terraform deployment)

 # Requirement